ugoviti/izpbx/README.md

 - Start izpbx deploy with: `docker-compose up -d`

-- Point your web browser to the IP address of your docker host and follow initial startup guide
+- Wait 60 seconds and point your web browser to the IP address of your docker host and follow initial startup guide

 Note: by default, to handle correctly SIP NAT and SIP-RTP UDP traffic, the izpbx container will use the `network_mode: host`, so the izpbx container will be exposed directly to the outside network without using docker internal network range.
-Modify docker-compose.yml and comment `#network_mode: host` if you need to run multiple izpbx deploy in the same host (not tested).
+Modify docker-compose.yml and comment `#network_mode: host` if you need to run multiple izpbx deploy in the same host (not tested. there will be problems with RTP traffic).

 # Restart services